Bosnia and Herzegovina convertible mark: Nationwide issues

+These images are to scale at 0.7 pixel per millimetre (18 pixel per inch).
+For table standards, see the banknote specification table.

 Exchange rates

 Initially the mark was pegged to the Deutsche Mark at par.
 Since the replacement of the German mark by the euro in 2002, the Bosnian convertible mark uses the same fixed exchange rate to euro that the German mark had (that is, 1 EUR = 1.95583 BAM).